rvantonder/lambda-gbc/README.md

 Debugger commands: (print insn), (print regs), pause, resume, help, (bp 0x3)

+a FRAME step is a RENDERING optimization. if we do `./driver.native --botrom --speed 0.0`, things will work, but we don't want to render every time.

 previous
 running `./driver.native --bootrom --speed 1.0` and testing debugger. is good for frames, to make it go fast, with the clock speed sync.
 But the sync